funkia/hareactive/README.md

 # Installation

+Hareactive can be installed from npm.
+The package ships with both CommonJS modules and ES6 modules

 ```
 npm install @funkia/hareactive
 ```

 ## Tutorial

-Hareactive contains four key type of things: Future, stream, behavior and now.
+Hareactive contains four key concepts: Future, stream, behavior and now.
 These are explained below.

 ### Future

 A future is a _value_ associated with a certain point in _time_.
 For instance, the result of a HTTP-request is a future since it occurs at a specific time (when the response is received) and contains a value (the response itself).

 Future has much in common with JavaScript's Promises.
 However, they are simpler.
 A future has no notion of resolution or rejection.
 That is, a specific future can be understood simply as a time and a value.
 Conceptually one can think of them as being implemented simply like this.

 ```js
 {time: 22, value: "Foo"}